iti-ict/wakamiti/README.md

-Kukumo is a Cucumber-inspired tool written in Java focused on **blackbox testing** using **natural language**.
+Wakamiti is a Cucumber-inspired tool written in Java focused on **blackbox testing** using **natural language**.

 <br/>

 Just like Cucumber, you can define your tests using natural, human-readable language by adopting (for example) the Gherkin _grammar_.
-However, with Kukumo you  _do not_ bind each step to your test code; instead, steps are bound to reusable, common-purpose code provided by external plugins.
+However, with Wakamiti you  _do not_ bind each step to your test code; instead, steps are bound to reusable, common-purpose code provided by external plugins.

 <br/>

-Thus, Kukumo turns out to be a convenient tool if your aim is test your system via standardized protocols such as REST web services or JDBC connection, which tend to be a great deal of percentage of the tests written for most applications.
-This *blackbox-testing* approach allows using Kukumo regardless the specific technology used by the target application.
+Thus, Wakamiti turns out to be a convenient tool if your aim is test your system via standardized protocols such as REST web services or JDBC connection, which tend to be a great deal of percentage of the tests written for most applications.
+This *blackbox-testing* approach allows using Wakamiti regardless the specific technology used by the target application.

 <br/>